Panakeia-Technologies/Multiomics-PANCancer/README.md

 In our test environment it took ~30 seconds to validate a model on an image with 1250 tiles.

 ## Copyright
-Copyrights (c) 2022 - Panakeia Technologies Limited
+Copyright (c) 2022- Panakeia Technologies Limited

 ## Licence
 Software licensed under GNU General Public License (GPL) version 3